So much of what we call agile is waterfall but with sprints.

 Responding to change over following a plan.The Agile Manifesto

-“But my client (or company or boss or whoever) wants to know how much it will cost!”
+“But my boss (or client or stakeholder or whoever) wants to know how much it will cost!”
 Sure, and you can tell them a price and a timeline, but you can’t guarantee a scope of work.
 Fixed price, variable scope.
 This is for their own good.
-What seemed valuable when they signed the contract will change.
+What seemed valuable when we started will change.

 Help them be agile.
 Help them understand that responding to change brings more value than following a plan.
 Talk to them about how collaboration brings more value that negotiating a scope of work.
 Help them learn to decide as late as possible.